ActivityWatch/activitywatch/docs/faq.rst

    bucket_id = next(buckets.keys())
    events = ac.get_events(bucket_id)

-For a description of the `event-model`.
+See here for a description of events: `event-model`

 Events from the aw-watcher-afk bucket have the fields :code:`timestamp`, :code:`duration`, and :code:`data`.

-As an example for AFK events: The data field contains a JSON object (in Python a dict) which has one key :code:`status` which can be one of: :code:`afk`, :code:`not-afk`, :code:`hibernating`.
+As an example for AFK events: The data field contains a JSON object (in Python a dict) which has one key :code:`status` which can be :code:`afk` or :code:`not-afk`.

 ..
     If :code:`e0` and :code:`e1` are consecutive events, you should expect :code:`e0.timestamp + e0.duration == e1.timestamp` (within some milliseconds) and report issues when it is not the case.